 The staff at Crawford Plains School believe that quality teaching practices lead to quality learning experiences.
 Through professional development and collaboration, the staff provide innovative and effective education that allows for greater levels of success for the students.
 As a professional learning community, staff members collaborate with other professionals within and outside of the school to improve their practice.
 We are very lucky to have a highly skilled team of teachers and support staff who share their expertise and are always willing to explore leading edge teaching strategies.
 We expect and encourage the role and responsibility of parents as partners in their child’s education.
 The support of our parents is essential to helping our students be successful!

 At Crawford Plains School, academic achievement is always our top priority.
 We are proud of our students’ results on Provincial Achievement Tests as Crawford students as a whole consistently exceed provincial and district results.
-Our results from the Highest Level of Achievement Tests are also stellar with over 90% of our students being able to read and over 85% of our students being able to write at or above Grade Level.
+Our results from the Highest Level of Achievement Tests are also stellar with over 85% of our students being able to write at or above Grade Level.

 FSL is a French language arts program in which students learn to speak, read and write in French and become familiar with the French culture.
-Students begin their study of FSL in Grade 4.
+Students in our English program begin their study of FSL in Grade 4.
 There is an equal emphasis on the development of all four language skills (reading, writing, listening and speaking) when meeting the needs of all language learners.

 One of the instructional strategies which enhances the oral acquisition of French is The Accelerated Integrated Method (AIM) of Language Learning.
 A key component of this method is the Gesture Approach used to teach essential, high frequency vocabulary.
 The result is the students are speaking more of the time and not just the teacher.